Chicago Public Schools Data

 Chicago Public Schools students and staff

 Identified data are available to researchers by application.
 Researchers must submit an External Data Request Form for Research or Program Evaluation Data to the CPS Office of Accountability.
-Applications are reviewed by the CPS Research Review Board (RRB).
-The use of this form is reserved for CPS partners working in collaboration with the district, which can include program providers seeking data for funding continuation or evaluating program implementation, or RRB approved researchers.
+Applications are reviewed by the Research Manager and Data Team.
+The use of this form is reserved for CPS partners working in collaboration with the district, which can include program providers seeking data for funding continuation or evaluating program implementation, or Research Review Board (RRB) approved researchers.
 Graduate students must complete the Graduate Student Research Screening Form before applying to conduct research or requesting data, and they may only proceed with the RRB application process after receiving clearance.

 Timeline for Access

-The CPS Office typically responds to a request within 30 days, and if the request is approved, fulfillment takes an additional 30 days.
-However, this timeline can vary based on the nature of the request.
-The RRB meets every six weeks to evaluate all requests to conduct research, and the meeting schedule is available here.
+The CPS Office responds to administrative data requests within 30 days, and if the request is approved, fulfillment takes an additional 30 days.

 Researchers can use these files for one year, after which RRB approval expires and an application for continuation is required.